brmcdoug/byo-dcloud/README.md

 dcloud@server:~$
 ```

-4. Verify the image is available:
+4. Verify the image is available for use:

 ```
 docker images